Money Counting

 Identifying coins and bills by their value and adding them together to find a total amount of money.

-Why is Money Counting important?
+What is the Money Counting formula?

 How Money Counting Connects to Other Ideas